FHIBioGroup/fafoom-dev/README.md

 * the paper "First-principles molecular structure search with a genetic algorithm" is now published in Journal of Chemical Information and Modeling; DOI: 10.1021/acs.jcim.5b00243

-* a new branch targeting the implementation of a further degree of freedom ('orientation') has been created
+* a new branch targeting of providing the stable version of FAFOOM for structure search of isolated molecule

 ## Requirements

 * functionality of the tool:
   * Python (used for testing: 2.7.6)
   * Numpy (used for testing: 1.8.2)
-  * RDKit (used for testing: Release_2015_03_1)

 * first-principles methods:
-  * (recommended) FHI-aims (Fritz Haber Institute ab initio molecular simulations package)
+  * FHI-aims (Fritz Haber Institute ab initio molecular simulations package)
-  * (alternative) NWChem (NWChem: Open Source High-Performance Computational Chemistry)
-  * (alternative) ORCA (- An ab initio, DFT and semiempirical SCF-MO package -)

 ## How to use